 The Harvey L. Neiman Health Policy Institute studies the value and role of radiology and radiologists in evolving health care delivery and payment systems.
 Neiman Institute research provides a foundation for evidence-based imaging policy to improve patient care and bolster efficient, effective use of health care resources.

 Radiologists are being asked/required to participate in alternative payment models without data to ascertain their appropriate share of such payments and without knowledge of how to function appropriately in these non-traditional environments.
 The information needed to respond to the challenges posed is not currently available.
-The Institute would help all stakeholders understand the “value of radiology” and its role in the healthcare continuum.
+The Institute helps all stakeholders understand the “value of radiology” and its role in the healthcare continuum.

 The Neiman Institute was established by the American College of Radiology (ACR) in August 2012 to provide credible, objective, and reproducible research to the national health policy debate.